0xDrogon/hacktivedirectory-lab/README.md

 ### 3. Terraform variables

 You need to fill in some variables in Terraform's [vars.tf](./terraform/vars.tf) file that are specific to you.
-First, you need to add the IP address (or list of IP addresses) that you are going to be using to manage the deployed instances in the `MANAGEMENT_IPS` variable.
+First, you need to add the public IP address (or list of public IP addresses) that you are going to be using to manage the deployed instances in the `MANAGEMENT_IPS` variable.
 Then, choose a name for your S3 bucket and assign it to the `S3_BUCKET` variable (mind that the name must be globally unique!).

 ### 4. Deployment